The Fearless Vampire Killers: Animated opening sequence

-The comedy mask disappears and the MGM lion turns into a cartoon vampire with blood dripping from its mouth in the logo, from its older airings of this film in some European countries, the MGM lion fades instead with a different-looking vampire design appears with blood drips that comes out of a vampire, unlike its original version, the alternative version never saw its home video releases.
+The comedy mask disappears and the MGM lion turns into a cartoon vampire with blood dripping from its mouth.
+From its older airings in some European countries, the MGM lion fades instead with a different-looking vampire design.
+This is found on the MGM/UA laserdisc of the film.

-Reception
+Release

+Critical reception

-The Fearless Vampire Killers holds an approval rating of 69% on Rotten Tomatoes based on 32 reviews, with an average rating of 6.2/10.
-The site's critics' consensus reads: "This uneven but amiable 1967 vampire picture is part horror spoof, part central European epic, and 100 percent Roman Polanski, whose signature sensibility colors every frame."
+On the review aggregator website Rotten Tomatoes, The Fearless Vampire Killers holds an approval rating of 71% based on 34 reviews, with an average rating of 6.3/10.
+The website's critics consensus reads, "This uneven but amiable 1967 vampire picture is part horror spoof, part central European epic, and 100 percent Roman Polanski, whose signature sensibility colors every frame."

 Home media

-The Fearless Vampire Killers was released to DVD by Warner Home Video on September 13, 2005 as a Region 1 widescreen DVD, and later in other territories.
+The Fearless Vampire Killers was issued on laserdisc in 1993 on MGM/UA, released to DVD by Warner Home Video on September 13, 2005, as a Region 1 widescreen DVD, and later in other territories.
 This version is Polanski's original cut bearing The Fearless Vampire Killers title card.
-A region-free Brazilian DVD was issued by Cinemagia that, while using a dated 4:3 letterbox master of the original cut, has the U.S. prologue as an bonus feature.
-Outside of 16 mm or 35 mm prints, no known official releases of the re-edited U.S. cut exist.
+A region-free Brazilian DVD was issued by Cinemagia that, while using a dated 4:3 letterbox master of the original cut, has the US prologue as a bonus feature.
+Outside of 16 mm or 35 mm prints, no known official releases of the re-edited US cut exist.

 The film, using the same version as the 2005 DVD, was released by Warner Home Video in France on December 20, 2013.
 This Blu-ray is locked to Region B and does not play on most North American Blu-ray players.
-In September 2019, Warner Archive announced a U.S. Blu-ray for The Fearless Vampire Killers.
-Released two months later, it utilizes a new 2019 HD re-master of Polanski's original cut, along with the extras from the DVD release and the addition of the U.S. animated prologue.
+In September 2019, Warner Archive announced a US Blu-ray for The Fearless Vampire Killers.
+Released two months later, it utilizes a new 2019 HD re-master of Polanski's original cut, along with the extras from the DVD release and the addition of the US animated prologue.